JonathanWilbur/mueller-report/volume1.md

 ##### A. Governing Law

-Under 18 U.S.C. § 951, it is generally illegal to act in the United States as an agent of a foreign government without providing notice to the attorney general. although the defendant must act on behalf of a foreign government (as opposed to other kinds of foreign entities), the acts need not involve espionage ; rather, acts of any type suffice for liability.
+Under 18 U.S.C. § 951, it is generally illegal to act in the United States as an agent of a foreign government without providing notice to the attorney general.
+Although the defendant must act on behalf of a foreign government (as opposed to other kinds of foreign entities), the acts need not involve espionage ; rather, acts of any type suffice for liability.
 See United States v.
 Duran, 596 F.3d 1283, 1293-94 (11th Cir.
 2010);